nitrado/connqc/README.md

     </a>
 </p>

-`connqc` is a tool to control the quality of the network transport between multiple regions.
+`connqc` is a tool to check the quality of the network transport between networked hosts.
+We have, in our past encountered the following problems in the wild between two hosts:
+- The network connection between two hosts is not stable.
+- The network connection between two hosts may seem stable, but the firewall in between may be dropping packets.
+- The network connection between two hosts may seem stable, but the firewall in between may be dropping packets after a certain amount of time.
+- The network connection between two hosts may seem stable, but the firewall in between may be dropping packets after a certain amount of time, but only if the connection is established for a while.
+- The network connection between two hosts may seem stable, but certain ports or port combinations are blocked.
+- The network connection seems stable, but the routes taken are flipping and thus creating spontaneous connection issues.
+- Some other weird stuff.

+As most of you who may have found themselves in this situation, we have fiddled with ping, netcat, iperf, and other tools, but found that most of these would not establish a connection, keep it up without user interaction and report on the quality of the connection.
+This is why we developed this tool, to help others in the same situation.

-It consists of a server that listens for TCP probing messages, and a client that sends said messages.
+`connqc` consists of a server that listens for TCP probing messages, and a client that sends said messages.
 The client logs the probing duration and warns if some messages get lost.

 ## Usage